bfontaine/Pheasant.js/README.md

 ### .brightness

-This method return the [brightness index][brightness] of the color.
+This method returns the [brightness index][brightness] of the color.
 This is an integer between 0 (dark) and 255 (white).
 It can be used to mesure the contrast between two colors.